 - LB Malik Harrison, Ohio State

-- Pair him up with Patrick Queen he’s a heavy hitter similar to Terrell Suggs.
+- Pair him up with Patrick Queen and he’s a heavy hitter similar to Terrell Suggs.

 - Safety Chuck Clark got a 3-year extension.